infuriated-mink/Semester2-MidtermSprint/README.md

 # DishHub

 ## Description
-This is a web application for managing and sharing your favorite recipes.
-Users can add, view, and search for recipes.

 ---

 DishHub is a modern-day recipe box that allows users to explore, contribute, and save their favorite recipes.
 Users can search for recipes, and add/edit their own.
 The platform is designed for easy access across various devices, making it a user-friendly culinary companion

 ## Table of Contents

 - [Features](#features)
 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)